Therapeutic Touch®

 Therapeutic Touch can help to balance an individual’s energy field, which then paves the way for more effective healing[5] to occur either naturally or with the support of conventional medical practices.
 This makes it a versatile therapy that can be used alongside other modalities and in a variety of settings.

 In line with this understanding, research has focused on Therapeutic Touch not as a cure for health conditions, but as a complementary therapy to aid symptoms such as anxiety and pain in demographics such as the elderly, cancer patients or those who have undergone an operation.
-A 2020 systematic review of studies published between 2000 to 2017 observed that there were some studies that did not find statistically significant results, but concluded that on balance, Therapeutic Touch ‘is an effective method for managing pain and anxiety[6]’.
+A 2020 systematic review of studies published between 2000 to 2017 observed that some studies did not find statistically significant results, but concluded that on balance, Therapeutic Touch ‘is an effective method for managing pain and anxiety[6]’.

 Therapeutic Touch may assist in relieving symptoms related to: